Last month, VMWare released

 Optionally, a full Windows XP SP2 installation CD, which will be necessary if you want to upgrade your converted VM to work with multiple CPUs in Fusion.

 Note that VMWare also has an extensive collection of

-for Fusion, including one on converting physical PCs and other companies’ VMs to Fusion’s format.
+online training videos for Fusion, including one on converting physical PCs and other companies’ VMs to Fusion’s format.
 You’ll need to register for a free account, but there are no other costs involved.
 So if you’d rather watch the video training, click that link—really, I won’t mind.
 I haven’t watched the video myself, so I can’t comment on how useful it may be.